-Minutes from our Advisory Council meetings are available for review (ERF - F1.5 Evidence of community input).
-Minutes from the organizing meeting of our Workforce Development Committee are available for review (information from upcoming Workforce Development Committee will be submitted with final report).
+The minutes from Advisory Council and Workforce Development Committee meetings are available for review (ERF F1.5 Evidence of community input).
+Examples of current Alumni, Employer and Community Partner surveys are also available for review (ERF - B5.2 Data collection methodology).